vuldb/cyber_threat_intelligence/campaigns/Phishing Korea/README.md

 ## IOA - Indicator of Attack

-These _indicators of attack_ (IOA) list the potential fragments used for technical activities like reconnaissance, exploitation, privilege escalation, and exfiltration by Agent Tesla.
+These _indicators of attack_ (IOA) list the potential fragments used for technical activities like reconnaissance, exploitation, privilege escalation, and exfiltration during Phishing Korea.
 This data is unique as it uses our predictive model for actor profiling.

 ID | Type | Indicator | Confidence
 -- | ---- | --------- | ----------